improper/platformsh-remix-template/README.md

 This template demonstrates how to deploy a Remix app derived from `npx create-remix` to the cloud on Platform.sh

+## Changes

+* Adds `.platform/routes.yaml` so that we can point domains where we want them to go.
+* Adds `.platform.app.yaml` so that we can define what our servers & deployments should look like.

 ## Welcome to Remix!

 - [Remix Docs](https://remix.run/docs)